d2kagw/cooking/mexican_burgers.md

 These patties have a bite, and go really well with avocado, salsa and sour cream.

+The recipe will make four small patties - each one big enough to go into a sandwich.
+I'd recommend doubling it if you're making burgers.

 ## Ingredients

 * 2 cans of beans (Kidney beans if Black Beans can't be found)